-The contract stipulates that the agency shall use the funds for the THRIVE Program that would serve a minimum of 80 elementary/middle school youth and the Top Floor for 120 youth with the following outcomes:
+The contract stipulates that the agency shall use the funds for the THRIVE and Academic Student Union (ASU) Programs will serve a minimum of 600 unduplicated youth:

-- At least 80% (64 of 80) elementary/middle school youth will increase coping skills, knowledge of health social/emotional behaviors and resiliency as measured by the curriculum's pre/post tests. - At least 80% (64 of 80) elementary/middle school youth will increase their academic skills by 1.0 in reading or math as indicated by one of the following assessments: Woodcock Johnson Reading Mastery, DIBELS, Developmental Reading Assessment (DRA) or KEY MATH 3. - ➤ At least 80% (96 of 120) high school participants at the Top Floor will develop a student action plan which builds on their academic skills, talents, and post-secondary pursuits.
+- At least 91% (90 of 110) of K-8 youth will increase coping skills, knowledge of social/emotional behaviors and resiliency as measured by the curriculum's pre and post tests. - ➤ At least 80% (232 of 290) of K-8 youth will increase their academic achievement in reading or math, as measured by one of the following assessments: Woodcock Johnson Reading Mastery, Developmental Reading Assessment (DRA) or KEYMATH 3 (math) - ➤ At least 80% (160 of 200) 9-12 Academic Student Union (ASU) youth will develop a student action plan which builds on their academic skills, talents, and post-secondary pursuits.